KxSystems/docs/docs/wp/data-visualization/index.md

 effective way?” the answer is “Yes”, and by applying the functionality described in this paper to work around limitations, to connect a Tableau visualization front-end to a kdb+ back end.

+## Author

+Michaela Woods is a kdb+ consultant for Kx.
+Based in London for the past three years, she is now an industry leader in combining kdb+ with Tableau through her development of a data visualization platform currently used at one of the world’s leading investment banks.

 ## Appendix A